Key takeaways

-If your school still builds timetables by hand — printed cards, whiteboards, or a single planner working through a spreadsheet for weeks — this page is for you.
-It is not an argument that manual is wrong.
-For small, stable schedules with one planner who knows every constraint, manual placement is often the simplest answer.
+If your school still builds timetables by hand, with printed cards, whiteboards, or weeks in an Excel workbook, this page is for you.
+Manual placement, spreadsheet templates, established generators such as aSc Timetables, and suites such as Untis and WebUntis sit on a spectrum; this guide compares them fairly.
+For small, stable schedules with one planner who knows the constraints, manual placement is often the simplest answer.

 It becomes the wrong answer when manual effort starts to crowd out other work, when one absent planner means the timetable is stuck, or when the change rate outpaces the rebuild rate.
+For the structured workflow that replaces fully manual placement, see how to create a school timetable.

-When manual still works, when it stops
+When does manual timetabling still work, and when does it stop?

 When manual still works